sescob4/MovieDB_4402/README.md

          )
      ```
 3. **Install Required Libraries**:
-   - Open the terminal in PyCharm and run:
+   - Open the terminal in PyCharm and run if you haven't already:
      ```bash
      pip install mysql-connector-python
      ```